 Assholes are exciting and occasionally (or often) abusive.
 Non-assholes are trustworthy and occasionally (or often) boring.

-Now here's how you can fix this situation.
 Fill your life with the latter – the boring people that you can count on and bare your soul to.
-Let the assholes entertain you, but be nothing more to you.
+Let the Assholes entertain you, in small doses.
+Say no to the rest.

-If you don’t want to remove an asshole from your life, what you’ll need to do is not allow him to get away with being an asshole in your presence.
+If you don’t want to remove an Asshole from your life, what you’ll need to do is not allow him to get away with being an Asshole in your presence.
 Be clear with the person.
 Any abuse or devaluing behaviour of any kind is unacceptable.
-Allow the individual the growth and learning experience that comes from not being protected from the consequences of his own behaviour.
+Allow the individual the growth and learning experience of not being protected from the consequences of his own behaviour.